Kevinpaulose05/happy-birthday/README.md

-# Birthday Card | Siddhant Sharma
+# Birthday Card | Kevin Paulose
-🎂 Responsive Birthday Card - Made with Jquery and CSS (Has many easter eggs too :-)
+🎂 Responsive Birthday Card
+Just give some time to understand the flow and fork the repo and go ahead with ur birthday card!!